rackerlabs/otter/api-docs/rst/dev-guide/api-operations/methods/put-update-launch-configuration-v1.0-tenantid-groups-groupid-launch.rst

 To change the launch configuration, specify the new configuration in the request body in JSON format.
 Configuration elements include from which image to create a server, which load balancers to join the server to, which networks to add the server to, and other metadata.
 If the update is successful, no response body is returned.

 .. note::
    All Rackspace Auto Scale update (**PUT**) operations completely replace the configuration being updated.
 Empty values (for example, { } )in the update are accepted and overwrite previously specified parameters.
 New parameters can be specified.
 All create (**POST**) parameters, even optional ones, are required for the update operation.
-For more details, see :ref:`Launch configurations <launch-configurations>`__.